-- Volume of left-turning vehicles less than 100 PCUs per hour, - lane/pocket.
+- Volume of left-turning vehicles less than 100 PCUs per hour, - Urban setting; No space available for a dedicated left-turning lane/pocket.

 In this instance, mainline buses and general traffic (including left turners) from the mainline proceed together, but before they do, mainline cyclists are given an 'early start' of approximately 5 seconds (minimum of 3 seconds) to minimise any conflict with left turners.
 When this early start is complete, the mainline cyclists can still proceed, assuming turning volumes are less than 150 PCUs per hour.
 Left-turners from the left-turn pocket are given a flashing amber arrow.